 Scott Chien-Hsiung Chiu, Ph.D.

-Writing Center Director and Assistant Professor of English
+Writing Center Director and Associate Professor of English

 Office Hours: Monday 1-3 PM; Wednesday 1-3 PM

-Scott C. Chiu is director of the Writing Center and assistant professor of English at California Lutheran University.
-He leads the planning and implementation of the Writing Center programs, which emphasize multiliteracy practices, community writing, and research on writing center pedagogies.
-He teaches basic writing, writing center theory and practice, and introduction to TESOL.
+Scott C. Chiu is Director of the Writing Center and Associate Professor of English at California Lutheran University.
+He leads the planning and implementation of the Writing Center programs, which emphasize multiliteracy practices, translingual writing, international writing, community writing, and research on writing center pedagogies.
+He teaches First-Year Writing, Writing Center Theory and Practice, Language & Linguistics, and Introduction to TESOL (Teaching English to Speakers of Other Languages).
 His current research focuses on L1/L2 writing transfer, Translingual pedagogies, Writing Center Studies, and Community Literacies.

-Scott also serves as an assistant principal for Thousand Oaks Chinese School and is an advocate for Taiwanese/Chinese culture and education in the local community.
+Scott also volunteers Thousand Oaks Chinese School and is an advocate for Taiwanese/Chinese culture and education in the local community.